Steering Wheel Turns By Itself While Driving (9 Common Reasons)

 The below Youtube video is quite helpful to understand strut bearing:

-You should also check the control arms of your vehicle.
-Control arms are an important part of the suspension system that connects the suspension system, vehicle’s frame, and steering knuckle.
+The control arms of your vehicle are important.
+Control arms connect parts of the suspension system.
+They join the frame, suspension, and steering knuckle.

-Some vehicles have only a lower control arm while some vehicles have an upper and lower control arm.
-The control arms are connected to the vehicle’s frame and steering knuckle through rubber bushings or ball joints.
+Some vehicles just have a lower control arm.
+Other vehicles have upper and lower control arms.
+The control arms connect to the frame and steering knuckle using rubber bushings or ball joints.

 If the bushing and ball joint are damaged, they will shift the alignment of the vehicle’s steering and will cause the steering wheel to pull right or left by itself when driving.